-WiFi used to be a no-go for serious PC gamers.
+A wireless connection used to be a no-go for serious PC gamers.
 Even the best WiFi card would be hobbled by poor connection quality, frequent dropouts, and slow speeds compared to a wired ethernet connection.
-But as routers and WiFi technology improves, the notion that wireless is inherently worse is quickly becoming outdated.
+But as routers and WiFi technology improves, the notion that a wireless connection is inherently worse is quickly becoming outdated.

-For years now, WiFi 5 (802.11ac) has proved reliable enough for even the most hardcore gamer.
+For years now, WiFi 5 (802.11ac) has proved reliable enough for even hardcore online gaming.
 On top of that, the latest WiFi 6 protocol (802.11ax) even has enough throughput to challenge traditional wired connections.
 While ethernet is still the simplest and cheapest way to go, WiFi is now a compelling option for most users.

 Whether you’re upgrading your current motherboard’s WiFi capabilities or bringing an old one into the modern-day, we’ve got just the list for you.

-Before we begin, note that this list is targeted at users looking to add WiFi to their current motherboards or upgrade it to a newer protocol.
-If you’re building a rig, get a motherboard with built-in WiFi instead.
+Before we begin, note that this list is targeted at users looking to add WiFi to their current motherboards or upgrade from a USB WiFi adapter.
+If you’re building a new rig, consider a motherboard with built-in WiFi instead.

 As we discussed in our guide to choosing a motherboard, a PCIe WiFi card will take up a PCIe slot and lane.
 This may limit your expansion options down the line.
 Furthermore, the price difference between the WiFi-equipped and non-WiFi versions of a motherboard is sometimes smaller than the price of a decent PCIe WiFi card.